 What other tests might I have along with this test?

-Your healthcare provider might also order a DNA test or blood or stool tests to diagnose
+You might also need a DNA test or blood or stool tests to diagnose porphyria.

 What do my test results mean?